 Programs like NA offer different types of meetings for those with particular interests or needs.
 The following are some examples of the types of meetings you may find in your area:

-• Hybrid meetings, offering both in-person and virtual options for attendance
+- Hybrid meetings, offering in-person and virtual options for attendees

-On the website na.org, you can use a search engine dedicated to finding specific meeting types that you think may suit your interests.
-For those who have not attended NA or a 12-step meeting before, starting at a beginner’s meeting can be a helpful way to acclimate and get to know some fellow members.
-At beginner meetings, it is not uncommon to find that those with more experience will also be in attendance to welcome new members.
+On the website NA website, you can use a search engine dedicated to finding specific meeting types that suit your interests.
+For those who haven’t attended NA or a 12-step meeting before, starting at a beginner’s meeting can be helpful to acclimate and get to know some fellow members.
+At beginner meetings, it’s not uncommon to find those with more experience are in attendance to welcome new members.

 NA meetings tend to occur on a weekly basis, although it largely depends on the meeting and the area.
-Many NA members find that they benefit from attending meetings on a regular basis because they are able to get to know their peers and form connections.
+Many NA members find that they benefit from attending meetings on a regular basis because they can get to know their peers and form connections.

 What are NA Meetings Like?

-NA meetings, which are generally held in treatment centers, churches, or other facilities, vary greatly from meeting to meeting.
-That said, there are many things most NA meetings have in common, including:2
+NA meetings are generally held in treatment centers, churches, or other facilities, and vary greatly from meeting to meeting.
+That said, most NA meetings have some things in common, including:

-• If it is a discussion meeting, members are encouraged to be mindful of time limitations when sharing.
+- For discussion meetings, members are encouraged to be mindful of time limitations when sharing.

-• Members are often encouraged to share their own experiences instead of responding to other people’s.
+- Members often share their own experiences instead of responding to other people.

-If desired, you can also choose a sponsor, an experienced NA member who can offer you support and guidance as you make your way through the 12 steps of NA.
-The 12 steps of NA are similar to the 12 steps associated with other programs, such as AA.
-The basis of the steps is a spiritual approach (as opposed to religious) to behavior change and overall life improvement.4
+If desired, you can also choose a sponsor, an experienced NA member who can offer support and guidance as you make your way through the 12 steps of NA.
+The 12 steps of NA are similar to the 12 steps associated with other programs like AA.
+The basis of the steps is a spiritual approach (as opposed to religious) to behavior change and overall life improvement.

 Get Help Today

-While NA can provide you with a great support system throughout your recovery, 12-step programs alone are not a replacement for rehab.
-Many people affected by drug addiction find that effective treatment programs are an important part of their journey to drug abstinence and overall better quality of life.
+While NA can provide you with a great support system throughout your recovery, 12-step programs alone aren’t replacements for rehab.
+Many people affected by drug addiction find that effective treatment programs are crucial parts of their journey to drug abstinence and overall better quality of life.
 Drug addiction may be an isolating and scary road, but recovery can be full of new beginnings and healthy new connections.

 the Take-Away